sombriks/sample-testcontainers/sample-kanban-node/README.md

   be.
 Modular.
 Extensible.
 Easy to test.
 - Thanks to [standard][standard] we have a simple way to have some code quality _standards_.
+- Node with pure javascript is a breeze to fast prototype and experiment things and throw away.
+To make code more reliable, testable, however, a few steps are needed otherwise it becomes too rigid and doesn't provide proper ways to swap components with mocks or test-aware versions.

 [testcontainers]: https://testcontainers.com
 [node]: https://nodejs.org